 3A.
 Acceptable Formats.

-Any of the formats described in the Official Rules of Chess are allowed-for example.
+Any of the formats described in the are allowed-for example.
 Swiss, Round-Robin, Quads, or Match Play.
 Team events paired as fixed-roster teams or paired as individual Swiss events also are allowed.

 3B.
 Unacceptable Formats.